GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 The portal URL would be like this.
 You can change the URL as per your configuration.

-1. Access the portal in the browser using this URL (after making the required changes).
+1. Access the portal in the browser using this URL (after replace the IP with the appropriate ip or url).

 ```
 https://portal.111.222.333.444.nip.io/
 ```

 You may see the following text in the screen.
 ```